-Rather than filled only in the center, like your typical filled muffin, these are layered so that you get a bit of berry in every bite.
+Rather than filled only in the center, like your typical filled muffin, these Vegan Strawberry Layered, Streusel Topped Muffins are layered so that you get a bit of berry in every bite.
 The "streusel" topping is sweet, and almost buttery or creamy.
-This recipe could easily be made with any berry besides strawberries.
+These could easily be made with any berry besides strawberries.
 Blueberries, blackberries, cranberries, or raspberries to name a few.
 Just keep an eye on the filling when cooking to make sure it doesn't cook down too much, or start to burn.
 Different berries have different moisture levels, and cook down at different times.
 The filling should be the consistency of a slightly thick syrup.
 I prefer spraying or lightly oiling a muffin pan, as opposed to lining it because muffin batter tends to stick quite easily if even only a little over mixed.

 ½ cup sugar

 For the Streusel Topping½ cup whole wheat flour

 ½ cup white sugar